thumbsup/thumbsup/README.md

-  --home-album-name        Name of the top-level album  [string] [default: "Home"] --album-page-size        Max number of files displayed on a page  [number] [default: null] --album-zip-files        Create a ZIP file per album  [boolean] [default: false] --album-previews         How previews are selected  [choices: "first", "spread", "random"] [default: "first"]
+  --home-album-name        Name of the top-level album  [string] [default: "Home"] --album-page-size        Max number of files displayed on a page  [number] [default: null] --album-zip-files        Create a ZIP file per album  [boolean] [default: false] --include-keywords       Keywords to include in %keywords  [array] --exclude-keywords       Keywords to exclude from %keywords  [array] --include-people         Names to include in %people  [array] --exclude-people         Names to exclude from %people  [array] --album-previews         How previews are selected  [choices: "first", "spread", "random"] [default: "first"]

 Website options: